cheungngo/ent/README.md

 ## Language Specification, Reference Implementation, and Debug Log

-> Reconstructed automatically from **085XvA.tex** by
-> *TeX → Repo* on 2026-07-27T02:24:06.523Z.
-> The LaTeX document is the single source of truth; this repository is a
-> mechanical extraction of the code listings it embeds.

 ## Abstract

 Ent (source files .ent, compiler entc) is a surface language whose only semantics is ``desugar to a closed Enter-calculus term and reduce it''.
 Every theorem of the Enter calculus therefore applies to every Ent program for free, and the compiler literally re-checks its own output by handing the emitted core term back to enter.typing_rules.typecheck.
 This document specifies the surface syntax, the staged (compile-time / run-time) type discipline, the complete desugaring into the core calculus, the compiler architecture, and a reference implementation in Python that extends the existing enter-calculus artefact package.
 Section sec:guarantees states precisely which guarantees are inherited from which theorem, and which are not available.
 Appendix app:debug is a consolidated log of thirty corrections (D1--D30) applied to the first draft of the implementation; the listings in Section sec:impl are the corrected sources.